naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

 **March 29, 2019**.
-As the camera-ready deadline approaches, please review these [guidelines and FAQs](https://github.com/acl-org/acl-pub/blob/gh-pages/camera-ready-faq.md) containing important information about preparing your final submissions.
+The camera-ready deadline has been extended to **April 3rd**.
+Please review the [guidelines and FAQs](https://github.com/acl-org/acl-pub/blob/gh-pages/camera-ready-faq.md) containing important information for preparing your final submissions.
 {: .notice--info}

 **March 25, 2019**.
 The list of [accepted papers](/program/accepted) has been updated with the accepted [system demonstrations](/program/accepted#system-demonstrations).